128technology/docs/docs/cli_reference.md

 The `validate` command will also provide warnings when a configuration cannot be validated and requires administrative oversight.

 When validation fails, the administrator is notified via output to the CLI.
-The output from the `validate` command will identify the configuration that is failing validation:
+The output from the `validate` command will identify the configuration that is failing validation.

+#### Example
 ```
 admin@node1.bernstein# validate
 ✖ Validating...